kmckee/blog/content/blog/getting-started-with-cordova/index.md

 ---
 date: "2015-10-04T01:51:56Z"
 title: "Getting Started with Cordova"
-description: "This tutorial will help you get started using Cordova for cross-platform mobile app development."
 ---

 Have you been telling yourself you're going to do mobile, but never got around to it?
 Wouldn't it be awesome if you could leverage your existing web skills to quickly build native mobile apps?
 Cordova is a platform for building native mobile applications that lets you do exactly that.